xiaoyeye/TFvelo/README.md

 --n_time_points: The number of time points in the time assinment (E step of the generalized EM algorithm).
 --save_name: The name of folder which all generated files will be put in.
 ```

+## Baselines and metrics:
+The code for baselines and metrics are provided in the folder "baselines".
+You may need to create an environment and install the required packages for each baseline method.